What is a Prosthodontist?

 A denturist is a type of dental technician who has undergone additional training and testing enabling them to fabricate, modify, and repair removable denture treatment directly to the public.
 To become a denturist most will undertake a college level program focusing on dental technology and patient management.

 What types of treatments do prosthodontist provide?

 Advanced planning traditionally takes the form of using wax in our dental lab to develop mock ups of the desired outcomes before any work is complete.
-With new technology we can perform many of these projections digitally, but Dr. Hickman often finds given patients the ability to hold a mock up in your hands to be of great value.
+With new technology we can perform many of these projections digitally, but Dr. Hickman often finds that giving patients the ability to hold a mock up in their hands to be of great value.